 - the person has not previously been issued with a QCIA, QCE, Senior Certificate, or equivalent interstate or overseas qualification.

 Students with disability are not automatically eligible for the QCIA.
-Many students can complete learning and assessment that aligns with syllabus and/or vocational education and training (VET) certificate requirements and work towards a QCE.
+Many students can complete learning and assessment that aligns with syllabus and/or VET qualification requirements and work towards a QCE.

 The QCIA is not an alternative for a student working towards achieving the QCE.

-Sometimes students work towards a QCE pathway and their learning is affected in such a way that they may not meet the set standard and pattern to achieve a QCE at the end of their senior schooling.
-These students can continue to work towards certification of a QCE post-school and are not eligible for a QCIA pathway.
+Sometimes students work towards a QCE and their learning is affected in such a way that they may not meet the set standard and pattern to achieve a QCE at the end of their senior schooling.
+These students can continue to work towards certification of a QCE post-school and are not eligible for a QCIA.

 Students who would be able to complete learning and assessment aligned with syllabus standards but do not fulfil these requirements due to absence from school are not eligible for a QCIA.